-A few months ago, I got an email from a Sweden-based artist and teacher named Mary Coble asking if my Morse code laser post could be helpful for an art installation she was working on.
-She’s used Morse code in previous installations like one in Toronto where she sent coded light from a giant dome to people below who then relayed signals with flashlights.
-As a part of a new project, she wanted people to be able to enter protest chants into a website and then have a system convert the message to code and flash a light in a gallery window.
+A few months ago, I got an email from a Sweden-based artist and teacher named MC Coble asking if my Morse code laser post could be helpful for an art installation they were working on.
+MC used Morse code in previous installations like one in Toronto where they sent coded light from a giant dome to people below who then relayed signals with flashlights.
+As a part of a new project, MC wanted people to be able to enter protest chants into a website and then have a system convert the message to code and flash a light in a gallery window.
 Did I want to help?
 You bet I did!

 I got super excited about the prospect of helping with this and knew that with a combination of things I’ve used before it would be really doable.
 The plan was to have a webserver accept messages from a form and transmit them to a Raspberry Pi (cheap mini-computer), which would then flip pins on a relay to blink the light, like this:

 After many emails and some ups and downs, everything worked!
 This really feels like how the internet is supposed to work.

 - A Raspberry Pi to be the brains of the operation, accepting incoming messages, converting them to code, and triggering the on/off action of the light.
 I told them to get one in a kit like the ones from Canakit or similar.

 - A relay board like this to convert the weak digital pulses from the Pi into actual switching on and off of a bright light.